jeffdavidthompson/movie-trailer-website/README.md

 what about these minus signs
 -----------------------------
-kek

 #actually I think I get it.
-Those are H1, H2, and this should be
+Those are H1, H2, and this #some H3
-#some H3

 >these are block quotes